 Hen Party Planning Checklist for Wiltshire | 2026 Guide

-An interactive checklist for organising accommodation, activities, and timings for a hen weekend in Wiltshire.
+Your step-by-step checklist for booking the house, activities and timings for a hen weekend in Wiltshire.

 Define the overall budget per person for accommodation and key activities.

-Establish a realistic budget considering Wiltshire's mid-range pricing, allowing for rural house rentals and specific heritage experiences like Stonehenge.
+Set a realistic per-head budget that covers your rural house rental and heritage tickets like Stonehenge.

 Confirm the preliminary guest list and send out 'Save the Date' notifications.